Chunghwa Post: After World War II

 Taiwan was taken over by the Republic of China in 1945.
 In 1946, the Republic of China government incorporated the postal service in Taiwan with the Directorate General of Posts.
-In 1949, the Republic of China lost control of much of mainland China to the Communist Party of China which founded the People's Republic of China.
+In 1949, the Republic of China lost control of mainland China to the Chinese Communist Party, which founded the People's Republic of China.
 Soon after, postal service was restricted to Taiwan, several surrounding islands, and a few islands off the coast of mainland China still under the control of the Republic of China government.
 In 2003, the Directorate General of Posts of the Ministry of Transportation and Communications was restructured from a government department to a government-owned corporation, and renamed Chunghwa Post Co., Ltd.

 Name changes

 In February 2007, ROC President Chen Shui-bian announced that the name of the postal service would be changed to Taiwan Post, with sign changes occurring at branches in Taiwan on February 12.
 Media reports noted that "Taiwan Post" was more consistent with the name Governor Liu Ming-chuan used when he founded the Taiwan Post Administration in 1888.
 Furthermore, Taiwan Post began printing "Taiwan" instead of "Republic of China" on postage stamps.